ncatlab/nlab-content/pages/6/3/5/2/2536/content.md

 $$   L_{x^2} L_x = L_{x^2} L_x $$

-where $L_x \colon J \to J$ is the operation of left multiplication, or else as a restricted form of the associative law:
+where $L_x \colon J \to J$ is the operation of left multiplication, or else, using commutativity, as a restricted form of the associative law:

 $$   (x^2 y) x = x^2 (x y) \, .$$